watir/watirbook/installation/windows-7-vista.md

-## Windows 7 ##
+## Windows 7 and Vista ##

 ![Windows 7 default desktop](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows-7/windows-7-desktop.png)\

 *Windows 7 default desktop*

-Machine is a clean installation of Microsoft 7 Professional 32-bit, Service Pack 1, 1 GB RAM.
-Fully patched with Internet Explorer 9.
+Machine is a clean installation of Microsoft 7 Professional 32-bit, Service Pack 1 or Microsoft Windows Vista Ultimate 32-bit, Service Pack 1.
+Both machines have 1 GB RAM and are fully patched, including Internet Explorer 9.
+I did not notice any difference in installing or using Watir with Windows 7 or Vista, so I have decided to put them in one chapter.